DMIT-1508/1508-may-2025-dwelch/ReadMe.md

-# 2025 May - xxxxx
+# 2025 May - Class Demonstration Workbook

-> **Your Name Here**
+> **Don Welch**

-Alter xxxxx in the title to the use of this repository, such as Workbook.
-Put your name in this file.
-All work submitted for evaluations (labs, quizzes) must be submitted within a supplied repository. **DO NOT** place work for evaluation in your course Workbook.
+All items in this repository are public and usable by the students registered in the Nait session DMIT-1508 term 1243 section E03.